 Many recipes will tell you to add a dough enhancer.
 Dough enhancer can be a tricky phrase, because anything that makes bread lighter and springier is a dough enhancer.
-Sugar and ascorbic acid are technically dough enhancers.
-So let’s look at all the additives that can “enhance” your dough.
+Sugar and ascorbic acid are technically dough enhancers, just maybe not very potent enhancer.

 - 1 cup nonfat dry milk powder (for protein and it keeps bread moisture longer)

 - 2 teaspoons powdered ginger (powers up yeast activity.
 Trust me, you won’t taste it.)